The Prophet (book): Inspiration

 Born a Maronite, Gibran was influenced not only by his own religion but also by the Bahá’í Faith, Islam, and the mysticism of the Sufis.
 His knowledge of Lebanon's bloody history, with its destructive factional struggles, strengthened his belief in the fundamental unity of religions, something which his parents exemplified by welcoming people of various religions in their home.
 Connections and parallels have also been made to William Blake's work, as well as the theological ideas of Walt Whitman and Ralph Waldo Emerson such as reincarnation and the Over-soul.
 Themes of influence in his work were Arabic art, European Classicism (particularly Leonardo da Vinci) and Romanticism (Blake and Auguste Rodin), the Pre-Raphaelite Brotherhood, and more modern symbolism and surrealism.

-Gibran’s strong connections to the Baháʼí Faith started around 1912.
-One of Gibran's acquaintances, Juliet Thompson, reported several anecdotes relating to Gibran.
-She recalled Gibran had met 'Abdu'l-Bahá, the leader of the religion, at the time of `Abdu'l-Bahá's journeys to the West.
-Gibran was unable to sleep the night before meeting him in person to draw his portrait in April 1912 on the island of Manhattan.
+Gibran’s strong connections to the Baháʼí faith started around 1912.
+One of Gibran's acquaintances, Juliet Thompson, recalled that he met 'Abdu'l-Bahá when that Bahai leader journeyed to the West.
+Gibran, who had arranged to draw his portrait, was unable to sleep the night before meeting him.
 Gibran later told Thompson that in 'Abdu'l-Bahá he had "seen the Unseen, and been filled."
 Gibran began work on The Prophet in 1912, when "he got the first motif, for his Island God," whose "Promethean exile shall be an Island one" rather than a mountain one.
-In 1928, after the death of `Abdu'l-Bahá, at a viewing of a movie of `Abdu'l-Bahá, Gibran rose to talk and proclaimed in tears an exalted station of `Abdu'l-Bahá and left the event weeping still.
+In 1928, at the screening of a film about `Abdu'l-Bahá, Gibran proclaimed in tears the exalted station the leader held, and left the event weeping still.

 Royalties and copyright control

-The book entered the public domain in the United States on January 1, 2019.
-It was already in the public domain in the European Union, Canada, Russia, South Africa, and Australia.

-Gibran instructed that on his death the royalties and copyrights to his materials be owned by his hometown, Bsharri, Lebanon.
-The Gibran National Committee (GNC), in Bsharri, manages the Gibran Museum.
-Founded in 1935, the GNC is a non-profit corporation holding the exclusive rights to manage the Lebanese author Kahlil Gibran's copyright in and to his literary and artistic works.
+Gibran instructed that, on his death, the royalties and copyrights to his materials be owned by his hometown, Bsharri, Lebanon.
+The Gibran National Committee (GNC) in Bsharri manages the Gibran Museum.
+Founded in 1935, the GNC is a non-profit corporation with exclusive rights to manage Gibran's copyright in his literary and artistic works.

 The Garden of the Prophet

 Gibran followed The Prophet with The Garden of the Prophet, which was published posthumously in 1933.
-The Garden of the Prophet narrates Al Mustafa's discussions with nine disciples following Al Mustafa's return after an intervening absence.
+It narrates Al Mustafa's discussions with nine disciples following Al Mustafa's return after an intervening absence.
+It also included the noted poem "Pity the Nation", written some 20 years earlier.